-While injections into the eye may seem straightforward, the complications can be quite severe.
+Injections in and around the eye are risk, and the complications can be quite severe.

-Injections may cause adverse cardiac events, perforation of the eye, allergic reactions, or they can result in the drug entering the blood stream if a vein is inadvertently injected.
+Injections can cause adverse cardiac events, perforation of the eye, allergic reactions, or they can result in the drug entering the blood stream if a vein is inadvertently injected.

 Optometrists do not have the education, training, or even the costly equipment such as crash carts to deal with these potential complications.